 In our drive to improve the quality of life for our Acne Keloidalis Nuchae patients, we identified a set of critical questions to guide our process for creating better treatment outcomes.

-- What types of initial stage bumps can be expected to be treated successfully through the use of laser?
+1. What types of initial stage bumps can be expected to be treated successfully through a laser?

-- How can laser be applied differently to prevent the patchy outcomes, commonly seen on patients, and avoid the risk of lesion recurrence?
+3. How can laser be applied differently to prevent the patchy outcomes commonly seen in patients and avoid the risk of lesion recurrence?

 Defining the Types of Early Stage AKN Bumps That Can Be Treated with Laser

-Not all small AKN bumps automatically qualifies for successful treatment with laser.
+Not all tiny AKN bumps automatically qualify for successful treatment with laser.

-It has been common for patients to still have lesional bumps following their laser treatment.
-This forced us to ask ourselves what types of bumps are in fact eligible for this type of intervention.
+It has been shared that patients still have lesional bumps following their laser treatment.
+This forced us to ask ourselves what types of bumps are, in fact, eligible for this type of intervention.

 We have found that the vertical height (from the skin’s surface) should be no greater than 2mm.
-Taller lesions would limit the ability of the laser energy to reach the bottom of the follicle where hair production takes place.
+Taller lesions would limit the ability of the laser energy to reach the bottom of the follicle where hair production occurs.

 What Laser Type Would Give the Best Results for AKN Patients?